InnuendoPi/MQTTDevice4/README.md

 ## MQTTDevice2 or MQTTDevice4?

 MQTTDevice2 (firmware versions 2.5x and earlier) was developed using CraftbeerPi version 3.
-MQTTDevice4 (firmware version 4.x and above) is CraftbeerPi 4 optimzed.
+MQTTDevice4 (firmware version 4.x and above) is CraftbeerPi 4 optimized.

 ## Documentation